cochaviz/bottle-agent/README.md

   your install layout (the `EnvironmentFile` is optional but convenient for passing credentials such as `MALWAREBAZAAR_API_KEY`).
-- Reload systemd (`sudo systemctl daemon-reload`) and enable the unit (`sudo systemctl enable --now bottle-agent.service`) to have the agent start immediately and on future boots.
+- Reload systemd (`sudo systemctl daemon-reload`) and enable the unit (`sudo systemctl enable --now bottle-warden.service`) to have the agent start immediately and on future boots.

 ## Design Details (Deep Dive)